This post was last updated on August 9, 2022 by Preethi Sukumaran

 So, ideally, the correct time for our heaviest meal should be at noon.
 But here comes a problem.
 Traditionally, we ate ONLY one or two meals a day.
 In fact, in many Ayurvedic texts, the ideal number of meals is described as two.
 Connected to these two meals and the water we drink, we are also advised to have two to three bowel movements per day and six urine movements.

 However, in modern times, this has been stretched to three meals a day, with a couple of snack breaks in between.
-Today, we usually do breakfast around 8 AM, lunch around noon, and dinner again around 8 PM.
-We also supplement these meals with junk food, snacks, or fruit juices in between.
-Or, if we have busy mornings, we reserve the largest meal of the day for dinner, or we catch up with our family/ friends over the weekend for a heavy dinner meal.
+Today, we usually eat breakfast around 8 AM, we eat meals like lunch around noon, and dinner again around 8 PM.

-When we compare our current day practices to what is being advised by our acharyas, we see that we may be overloading our body with unhealthy eating timings.
-This can lead to aggravation of pitta dosha and eventually a build-up of ama (undigested food) in the body.
-When ama builds up, it weakens the digestive fire in our stomach.
+When we compare what we do to shat we should be doing, we see that we may be overloading our body with unhealthy eating.
+This may lead to pitta imbalance.
+Over time this can impair digestion, resulting in a build-up of ama (undigested food) in the body.
+When ama builds up, it weakens the digestive fire thereby affecting energy levels, circadian rhythms, etc.

-How to utilize the 2 pitta day-parts every day to make a healthy eating timetable?
+How to utilize the 2 pitta day-parts every day to pick the right times to eat ?

 Ayurveda tells us that there are two parts of the day when the pitta dosha is strong; between 10 am – 2 pm in the morning, and between 10 pm – 2 am at night.
 The first pitta day part peaks at approx. 12 noon, and the other at 12 midnight.
 As the second pitta peak at midnight is dampened by the absence of the Sun, the BEST and MOST IDEALLY STRONG digestive agni occurs at noon, in the daytime.

-So we should eat our heaviest meal of the day, as close to noon as possible.
+So we should schedule lunchtime for the heaviest meal, as close to noon as possible.
 At this time, if we eat the right ahara for our prakriti, there is the greatest chance for this food to be well digested and properly absorbed with high nutrient retention inside the body.

 What happens during the second Pitta daypart at night?

 In normal circumstances, the body utilizes the pitta peak at midnight to “tune-up” pitta organs like the liver and spleen.
-This repair and maintenance activity is ONLY done if digestion is fully complete.
+This repair , maintenance, resting and renewing activity is ONLY done if digestion is fully complete.
 And, it takes the body 3-4 hours to digest a single meal completely.

-So, if we have a heavy meal, a meal improper for our prakriti or rtu, a meal with high amounts of Guru foods (like sweets, curd, and red meat), or if agni is impaired from following the wrong ahara niyama, this maintenance activity becomes impaired.
-Habitually following such practices will put the organs under severe strain and the body in an unhealthy state.
+So, if we have a heavy meal, a meal improper for our prakriti or rtu, a meal with high amounts of Guru foods (like sweets, curd, and red meat), or if Agni is impaired from following the wrong ahara niyama, this maintenance activity becomes impaired.
+Habitually following such practices will impair your metabolic health , put the organs under severe strain, and the body in an unhealthy state.

 Since the ability of the body to digest is weakened severely post sunset, we are advised to have the lightest meal of the day as dinner, and NOT the heaviest as is ritually the case with many of us.
 It is also wise not to eat out for dinner, experiment with new cuisines (which may be heavy/difficult to digest) or eat socially (as we tend to overeat in these situations).
 Instead, we can reserve these activities for noon, when our digestive fire is at its peak and our body has the ability to digest such experimental meals.

 In the normal course of events, we have only one pitta rich daypart to eat and digest a meal properly.
-Our other two commonly eaten meals of breakfast and dinner are BOTH in kapha dominant dayparts.
-They occur at 6 am to 10 am, and 6 pm – 10 pm, respectively.
+Our other two meals of breakfast and dinner are BOTH in kapha dominant dayparts.
+They occur at 6 a.m. to 10 a.m. , and 6 p.m – 10 p.m. , respectively.

 Kapha aggravation can produce mandagni (reduced digestive fire), tamasic thoughts especially when food is tamasic, sloth, laziness, and weight gain when ahara is improper.

 In cases of mandagni, the agni is in a doused and weak condition.
 Its ability to digest food and absorb nutrients is extremely poor.
-So even if we feed the healthiest and best food to our body when it is in a state of mandagni, it will be of little use to us.
+So even if we design a meal plan and eat the healthiest and best food , when we are in a state of mandagni, it will be of little use to us.
 The food will only be partially digested and the body will generate ama.
 Ama will putrefy inside the system and cause bloating, inflammation.
 It will also reduce the appetite and increase the heaviness in the body.

 The evening kapha period when we have dinner is far worse than the morning kapha period when we have breakfast.
 The morning kapha period is weaker because of the presence of the Sun and increased activity on our part.
 That’s why we have less trouble digesting our breakfast compared to digesting our dinner.